 Hart was initially inspired by the results of research on addiction done in the late 70’s.
 (For a beautifully illustrated and engaging explanation of this experiment, see this link.)
 In short, the research of Rat Park showed that rats in an “enriched cage” (which means that available to the rat were mates, exercise, and play) self-administer morphine at far lower rates than rats kept in solitary and desolate cages.
 In other words, if the rat was in an environment that provided healthy options of engagement, that environment became far more important than the drug itself – meaning that the rats used far less of the drug.
 In other words, they were far less likely to become addicted.

 This research prompted Hart to dig more deeply into the research of addiction.
+Lives and relationships are often destroyed by addiction, especially when addicts refuse to enter drug rehab, and Hart wanted to investigate this situation further.
 His conclusion?
 Addiction may not be the inevitable consequence of drug use, but rather an attractive distraction for those without preferable alternatives.
 In other words, for someone growing up in poverty, with little access to support and little to lose, the lack of access to healthy options could provide the external conditions for addiction to take hold.

 From The Guardian: